imalsogreg/RetroProject/thesis/defense.md

 ---

-## Position Decoding, Regional Time Offsets
+## Position Decoding, Measuring Regional Time Offsets

 <div class="leftHalf">
 ![](../talkFigs/decodingStrategy.png "An illustration of the procedure for measuring the impact of theta phase differences on theta sequences.")